-(ii) under a health care program under chapter 17 or 18 of title 38, United States Code, as determined by the Secretary of Veterans Affairs, in coordination with the Secretary of Health and Human Services and the Secretary.
+(ii) under a health care program under chapter 17 or 18 of title 38, United States Code, as

-Example: Rhode Island Manufacturing had no more than 48 employees working 30 or more hours for all of 2023.
-It increased its full-time staff to 53 employees in January 2024.
-It applies for SHOP Exchange coverage on February 2, 2024 for coverage on March 1, 2024 and includes its current employee count of 53.
+Example: Rhode Island Manufacturing had no more than 48 employees working 30 or more hours for all of 202315.
+It increased its full-time staff to 53 employees in January 202416.
+It applies for SHOP Exchange coverage on February 2, 202416 for coverage on March 1, 2016 and includes its current employee count of 53.
 Rhode Island Manufacturing is eligible for the SHOP Exchange because its employee count was less than 50 in the previous calendar year and it employs at least one employee on the first day of the plan year.

 Affiliated companies must meet employee counting requirements.
-For purposes of this section, 'affiliated companies' means affiliated service groups, employees of a controlled group of corporations, and employees of partnerships or proprietorships which are under common control.377 Companies that are affiliated companies, or that are eligible to file a combined tax return for purposes of taxation, shall be considered one employer.378
+For purposes of this section, 'affiliated companies' means affiliated service groups, employees of a controlled group of corporations, and employees of partnerships or proprietorships which are under common control.
+Companies that are affiliated companies, or that are eligible to file a combined tax return for purposes of taxation, shall be considered one employer.